DealStats (formerly Pratt's Stats) Frequently Asked Questions (FAQs)

 The price the seller desired at time of listing the business for sale.

-MVIC (Market Value
+MVIC Price (Market Value of Invested Capital)

 Those interest-bearing financial liabilities that the buyer assumes upon the purchase of the company.
 Includes the current portion of long-term debt.